TryGhost/docs/.github/CONTRIBUTING.md

 ## Installation from Source

 1. `git clone` this repo & `cd` into it as usual
+2. `git submodule update --init` to pull down the submodules
-2. `npm install --global gatsby-cli` to install Gatsby
+3. `npm install --global gatsby-cli` to install Gatsby
-3. `yarn` to install top-level dependencies.
+4. `yarn` to install top-level dependencies.
-4. Copy `.env.example` to `.env.development`
+5. Copy `.env.example` to `.env.development`

 ### Run Locally